 This article has information about different aquarium and pond treatments.
-I give the gram negative or gram positive applications where they apply.
+A gram negative or gram positive application is given where they apply.

-It is also noteworthy that not all human medications (or veterinary medications meant for cat or dog disease treatment) are practical in most aquarium or pond applications, a good example is penicillin and ampicillin (Please reference each of the sub articles above for more in depth information about different treatments).
+It is also noteworthy that not all human medications or veterinary are practical in aquarium or pond applications.
+A good example is Penicillin and Ampicillin (Please reference each of the sub articles above for more in depth information about different treatments).

-Most bacteria that infect fish are gram-negative, including Aeromonas salmonicida, Flavobacterium columnare (Columnaris) Vibrio, and Pseudomonas species.
-The major group of gram-positive bacteria that cause disease in fish are Streptococcus.
+Most bacteria which infect fish are gram-negative, including Aeromonas salmonicida, Flavobacterium columnare (Columnaris) Vibrio, and Pseudomonas species.
+The major group of gram-positive bacteria which cause disease in fish are Streptococcus.

-When you have fish that are sick (bacterial, fungal, protozoan, or other parasites), you want to try and isolate them in a hospital aquarium whenever possible unless the infection is systemic (often Ich or Gram positive infections such as Streptococcus).
-Regular water changes before each treatment allow for a more effective treatment, especially when treated in the display aquarium.
-These water changes will lower dissolved organics (often as a result of the previous treatment) that not only absorb your latest medication dose (rendering it less effective), but as well can increase the toxic side effects of the treatment.
-The bottom line is that water changes before each treatment dose is a must for the best results!
+When you have fish that are sick (bacterial, fungal, or parasites), you want to try and isolate the fish in a hospital aquarium whenever possible.
+Of course, this should not be done if the infection is systemic.
+This is often seen with Ich or Gram positive infections such as Streptococcus.
+Regular water changes before each treatment allows for a more effective treatment, especially when treated in the main display aquarium.
+These water changes will lower dissolved organics, which could be a result of a previous treatment and not only absorb your latest medication dose (rendering it less effective), but can increase the toxic side effects of the treatment.
+The bottom line is that water changes need to be done before each treatment dose for the best results!

-Sponge Filters work well in hospital aquariums.
-Remember to remove carbon, as carbon will remove many medications.
-Also note that silicone in the aquarium will absorb malachite green, methylene blue, and copper sulfate.
-Most corals (crushed and otherwise), and ceramic decorations will also absorb medications.
+Sponge Filters work great in hospital aquariums.
+Remember to remove any carbon, as carbon will remove many medications.
+Also note that silicone in the aquarium will absorb Malachite Green, Methylene Blue, and Copper Sulfate (because they are a dye).
+Most corals crushed or otherwise, and ceramic decorations will also absorb medications.

-Please see the section on quarantine/hospital tanks in this Aquarium Disease Prevention Article: “Aquarium Disease Prevention; Hospital and Quarantine Aquariums”
+Please see more on quarantine/hospital tanks in the Aquarium Disease Prevention Article: “Aquarium Disease Prevention; Hospital and Quarantine Aquariums”

-Correct calcium cation (positively charged calcium ions) levels are important (newer research shows this more than ever), as calcium also helps in healing and stress, and without proper calcium levels healing may be difficult or impossible.
-The addition of antibiotics (such as Tetracycline) will lower calcium absorption (also the opposite is true that calcium in an aquarium will lower the effectiveness of any antibiotic in the Tetracycline Family such as Minocycline).
+Correct calcium content (positively charged calcium ions) levels are important (newer research shows this more than ever), as calcium helps in healing and stress.
+Without proper calcium levels healing may be difficult or impossible.
+The addition of antibiotics, such as Tetracycline, will lower calcium absorption.
+The opposite is also true, calcium in an aquarium will lower the effectiveness of any antibiotic in the Tetracycline family such as Minocycline.

 - Know and Correct your Water Parameters!

-*positive mineral ions in CONSTANT supply, which can only be present if GH is maintained (although a GH reading does not guarantee positive mineral ions/electrolytes)
+- positive mineral ions (Cal/Mag) in CONSTANT supply, which can only be present if GH is maintained (although a GH reading does not guarantee positive mineral ions/electrolytes)

 Aquarium Chemistry; GH, pH, KH